Logo_Color

 • Governance logic lives in Power Platform flows — maintenance and knowledge dependency risk

-• Founded 2016 — genuinely growing but with fewer years of deep public sector deployment evidence than Verto's 17-year track record
+• Founded 2016 — genuinely growing but with fewer years of deep public sector deployment evidence than Verto's extensive track record

 Verto across the public sector